freenas/freenas-docs/userguide/storage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the :guilabel:`Encryption` box is checked during the creation of a pool, additional buttons appear in the entry for the pool in :menuselection:`Storage --> Volumes --> View Volumes`.
+If the :guilabel:`Encryption` box is checked during the creation of a pool, additional buttons appear in the entry for the volume in :menuselection:`Storage --> Volumes --> View Volumes`.
 An example is shown in
 :numref:`Figure %s <zfs_encrypt_pool_icons_fig>`.